LSSTDESC/forecasting_validation/README.md

 # Benchmarking Stability and Metrics for Robust Cosmological Forecasting in LSST DESC

 Welcome to the **Forecasting Validation Project** repository.
 This repository provides scripts, analyses, and validation tools as part of the **LSST DESC Forecasting Topical Team (TT)**.
-The primary focus is on validating angular power spectrum calculations in CCL to ensure robust cosmological forecasting.
+The primary focus is on validating angular power spectrum calculations in **CCL** to ensure robust cosmological forecasting.

+**Important:** The analyses here are **under development** and may be subject to change.
+All analyses were performed for **predefined and fixed limiting magnitudes** of lens and source galaxy samples.
+Additionally, other survey parameters, such as **sky area**, **galaxy number density**, and **redshift distributions** were kept constant.
+They can be found in the configuration file called `"lsst_desc_parameters.yaml"` in the `"scripts"` directory.

+In case you need the analysis to be performed for different survey parameters, please update the configuration file accordingly and **document your changes**.

 ## Overview